 Do not run your compressor on mineral oil.
 Read carefully to see why.

 As regular readers of my web site would know, I do a lot of diving.
-For all but one of the last 20 plus years I have done more than 100 dives each year, and even in that year I did almost 100.
+For all but two of the last 33 plus years I have done more than 100 dives each year, and even in those years I did almost 100.
 Of these, the vast majority have been in New South Wales with most being in Sydney.
-This is over 2,500 dives (in Sydney).
+This is over 2,700 dives (in Sydney).
 For all the dives in Sydney, as well as the vast majority of the NSW dives, I have used my own tanks and as such, I have had to pay for the airfills.

-In recent times, the cost of an airfill has reached $9 or even $10 in Sydney and even $11 or $12 a fill in some parts of NSW.
+In recent times, the cost of an airfill has reached $10 or even $12 in Sydney and even $15 or more a fill in some parts of NSW.
 Even where dive shops sell dive cards offering 10 or 20 fills at a reduced rate, the cost has reached up to about $8 or $9 a fill, or at the best, $7.
 This is far more expensive than places like Perth and a bit more expensive than Melbourne.

 For someone like me who in 2005 and 2006 did a total of 368 dives, all but 44 of which were using my own tanks, the cost would have been between $1,944(@ $6) and $3,240 (@ $10).
 As you can imagine, my total air cost over the years must have been huge.

 In mid-2001, a few friends and I started discussing the high cost of airfills and the fact that we were sick and tired of this impediment to our diving.
 We were also angry that some dive shops were now only filling tanks to about 200 to 210 bar.
 This was because a new Australian Standard (which, by the way, has no basis in law!) stated that tanks could not be filled past a certain pressure so that regulator yokes would not break under pressure.
 What a poor excuse to stop pumping tanks to a higher pressure!